St. Benoit Creamery

 I actually prefer the thicker French-style.
-It’s creamier and makes for a richer tasting product/dish.
+It’s creamier and makes for a richer tasting dish.

 St. Benoit produces a responsibly sourced yogurt.
-Their dairy partner’s Jersey cows are fed from organic pasture farming and make for a superior milk.
+Their dairy partners’ Jersey cows are fed from organic pasture farming and which makes for a superior milk.
 Made in small batches, this dairy staple contains only milk and active yogurt cultures.
 Nothing artificial, nothing unnatural.
 Read more about the St. Benoit Creamery and its founders here.

 On its own, in a dish, or to replace an unhealthy alternative, St. Benoit Creamery’s French-Style Yogurt is another ingredient you can feel good about.

-Tell me about your favorite versatile food in the comments.
+Tell me about your favorite yogurt and versatile foods in the comments.